Centre of Austronesian Studies

-The next COAST Art Prize period will be announced in October 2020 as part of the Communities Fiji Britain Festival celebrating Fiji’s 50 Year Anniversary of its Independence.
+The 2020 COAST Art Prize period was announced in October 2020 as part of the Communities Fiji Britain Festival celebrating Fiji’s 50 Year Anniversary of its Independence.

 COAST Art Prize 2019 – More than Land: Sustainability in Asia Pacific Islands